'I want to spread the word of how music is so important, beneficial and essential...'

 Choosing UC for her Performance studies, Grace has thoroughly enjoyed her time here with opportunities to share her music.

-‘Attending Canterbury University was the best decision of my life because it nurtured my passion and led me to the career I want to pursue.
-Canterbury University is a beautiful campus and the School of Music has amazing and supportive staff.’
+‘Attending UC was the best decision of my life because it nurtured my passion and led me to the career I want to pursue.
+UC is a beautiful campus and the School of Music has amazing and supportive staff.’

 She has found that UC’s Music degree offers a wide background in course options, allowing her to try out different music career possibilities.